switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

 That will show a line every time a tile is requested, and one every time rendering of one is completed.

-In your switcheroo-configured Chrome / Chromium browser go to: https://www.openstreetmap.org/#map=13/40.3743/49.7134

-and switch to the "Humanitarian" layer in OSM.
-You should see some tile requests.
+When you load that page you should see some tile requests.
 Zoom out gradually.
-You'll see requests for new tiles show up in the ssh connection.
-Some low-zoom tiles may take a long time (several minutes) to render for the first time, but once done they'll be ready for the next time that they are needed.
+You’ll see requests for new tiles show up in the ssh connection.
+Some low-zoom tiles may take a long time (several minutes) to render for the first time, but once done they’ll be ready for the next time that they are needed.

 Congratulations.
 Head over to the [using tiles](http://switch2osm.github.io/using-tiles/) section to create a map that uses your new tile server.